appetizeio/appetize-samples/save_video_recording_experience/README.md

 ### Update Configuration

-Open the [config.js](js/config.js) file and update the `config` object to match your application public key.
+Open the [config.js](js/config.js) file and update the `config` object to match your application build id.

 ```js
 const config = {